Wet/Dry Floor Cleaning Systems

 I’m a clean freak who is always looking for the next best thing in floor cleaning gadgets.
 I’ve tried a few products and I’m sure I will try more.
-The best of all worlds is a product that will both dry and wet mop your floors, no matter what type material your floor is.
+The best of all worlds is a product that will both dry and wet mop your floors, no matter what type of material your floor is.

 Starting Simple and Inexpensive

-Using the cleaning solution of your choice (which is not necessarily an option on all wet/dry floor cleaning systems), you control the amount of mist sprayed in front of the pad.
+Using the cleaning solution of your choice (not necessarily an option on all wet/dry floor cleaning systems), you control the amount of mist sprayed in front of the pad.
 The Pro-Mist is designed to be able to clean in tight spaces such as around a toilet or under chairs.
 Pro-Mist can be purchased at most big box department stores and Tru-Value Hardware.
 If you have wood floors, Pro-Mist gives you a way to control the amount of wetness more accurately to preserve your surface.

 Taking Wet/Dry Floor Cleaning Systems up a Notch

 Many of the major vacuum manufacturers offer one or more electric wet/dry floor cleaning systems.
 Hoover, most notably has a number of products that vacuum, and wet scrub floor surfaces.
 No pun intended, but I got sucked in by the idea that a $175-$250 machine could clean my floors better than anything else.
 Besides the price, you have to consider the need for electricity, occasional filter purchase, and specific cleaning solutions.
 Manufacturer’s recommendations state that any cleaning solutions other than their products will damage the machine.

 The electric wet/dry floor cleaning systems clean pretty well.
 However, you have to take the machine apart (not easy on my model) to clean it each time you use it, especially if you have pets who shed in the house.
 Newer models come with more attachments to clean tighter spaces and suck up water more readily.
 Most are dual-tank so that dirty water never goes back onto your floor.